Receive relevant New and Updated programmes: Personal Updates !

 |Educational variant:||Part-time, Full-time|

-The Master's programme is recognised by the ESRC as having research training status, so successful completion of this course is sufficient preparation for research in the various fields of social anthropology.
-Many of our students do, in fact, go on to do MPhil and PhD research.
-Others use their Master's qualification in employment ranging from research in government departments to teaching to consultancy work overseas.
+Programme structure The following Masters programmes are recognised by the Economic and Social Research Council (ESRC) as having research training status, so successful completion of these courses is sufficient preparation for research in the various fields of social anthropology.
+Many of our students go on to do PhD research.
+Others use their Masters qualification in employment ranging from research in government departments to teaching to consultancy work overseas.

 A good honours degree (2.1 or above) in anthropology, botany, biology, environmental studies, environmental science, geography or similar.

 For funding, refer to our website for details.

 You are normally required to take an English Proficiency Test.

 Most European Universities recognise the IELTS test.Take IELTS test